-China Circle is a consultancy specialized in China, communication and media.
-China Circle provides strategic advice, offers project management and training to organisations with activities that focus on China.
+China Circle is a consultancy specialized in China and intercultural communication.
+China Circle provides training, workshops and strategic advice to Dutch and Chinese companies and organisations with cross-border activities.

 We offer the following services:

 In the early 80s she studied Sinology at Leiden University and Nanjing University.
 Over the past 35 years she has seen China develop from an inward-looking communist country to the world power that it is today.
-She gives lectures, writes columns and acts as a debate moderator on a variety of China and cross-cultural communication related issues for the Hague Center for Strategic Studies (HCSS), the Free University of Amsterdam (VU), Rotary clubs and other organisations.
+She gives lectures, writes columns and acts as a debate moderator on a variety of China and cross-cultural communication related issues for HOVO Leiden (University for higher educated retired professionals) Hague Center for Strategic Studies (HCSS), the Free University of Amsterdam (VU), Rotary clubs and other organisations.

 As deputy editor-in-chief of Radio Netherlands Worldwide she has set up a successful Chinese-language website (Helan online, 荷兰在线).
 She has in-depth expertise and experience in the international media industry, and in particular，on cross-cultural communication and management.
 Through her 35 years of experience in China and Asia, combined with intensive cooperation with colleagues from China, the Arab world and Africa, she has learned to effortlessly switch between different perspectives.
 Intercultural cooperation offers insight in other cultures, and also a fresh look at your own society.